SylvainTirreau/hubspot-cms-JetBrains/README.md

 In your IDE (Webstorm, PHPStorm, Pycharm, etc.), go to **settings** or **Preferences** section (**IDE name | Preferences** for macOS or **File | Settings** for Windows and Linux), and choose **Editor** > **Live templates** (or search `Live templates`) and check the **Hubspot** box.

 ### Restart you IDE
-When you have restarted the IDE, you will be able to type first letters of the abbreviation and then press **Ctrl** + **Space** and you'll have the Hubspot propositions.
+When you have restarted your IDE, you will be able to type first letters of the abbreviation you want and then press **Ctrl** + **Space** and you'll have Hubspot propositions.

 ## Abbreviations documentation